MicrosoftARMAssembler/Hyperspace/README.md

   The driver validates the semaphore, processes the request, then releases a response semaphore to notify completion. <br />
 </details>

-# What can Angel Engine do?
+# What can Hyperspace do?
-Angel Engine is a diverse kernel driver with applications for emulation, injection, dumping, and external memory operations. <br />
+Hyperspace is a diverse kernel driver with applications for emulation, injection, dumping, and external memory operations. <br />

 <details>
   <summary>Table of Contents</summary>